jezberg/loandra/README.md

   - Attempt to find trivial inprovements to preprocessed instances by flipping objective literals to false.

 - **cb-local-search, no-cb-local-searchn**                     (default: on)
-  - Call the NuWLS locaö search solver prior to SIS search and between each resolution.
+  - Call the NuWLS local search solver prior to SIS search and between each resolution.

 - **pr-min-strat** = <int32>  [   0 ..
 2] (default: 0)
   - Which solutions should be minimized: 0=only the best after each resolution, 1=all solutions, 2=only the two first in each resolution.